 - (a) A bond is a written instrument executed by a bidder or contractor (the "principal") and a second party (the "surety" or "sureties") to assure fulfillment of the principal's obligations to a third party (the "obligee" or "judiciary") identified in the bond.
-If the principal's obligations are not met, the bond assures payment, to the extent stipulated in the bond, of any loss sustained by the obligee. - (b) Bonds and performance guarantees will be obtained only when needed to protect the interest of the judiciary. - (c) Procurement plans (see: Guide, Vol. 14, Ch.
-2 (Procurement Planning and Preparations)) must describe and explain any requirements for bonds and performance guarantees. - (d) If contemplating the requirement of a bond, the contracting officer (CO) must submit that request to the Procurement Management Division (PMD) of the AO's Budget, Accounting and Procurement Office (BAPO).
-PMD must issue a one-time delegation of procurement authority before the CO may include the requirement for a bond in the solicitation.
+If the principal's obligations are not met, the bond assures payment, to the extent stipulated in the bond, of any loss sustained by the obligee. - (b) Bonds and performance guarantees will be obtained only when needed to protect the interest of the judiciary. - (c) Procurement plans (see: Guide, Vol 14, Ch 2 (Procurement Planning and Preparations)) must describe and explain any requirements for bonds and performance guarantees. - (d) If contemplating the requirement of a bond, the contracting officer (CO) must submit that request to the Procurement Executive (PE) for written approval before including the requirement for a bond in the solicitation.